falconcomputing/merlin-compiler/On-Prem/Xilinx/README.md

 ### Merlin Compiler Installation and Configuration
 #### 1. System Requirements
     •   CentOS/RedHat 6.9 (or higher) 64-bit with at least 32GB of RAM
-    •   To use Merlin Compiler with Intel FPGA development boards, Intel FPGA SDK for OpenCL v17.0.2 or v17,1.1 is required.
-Please follow instructions in Intel FPGA SDK for OpenCL Getting Started Guide to obtain a license and install the software and its supported FPGA platforms.
     •   To use Merlin Compiler with Xilinx FPGA development boards, Xilinx SDAccel Development Environment v2017.1 or v2017.4 is required.
 Please follow instructions in SDx Environments Release Notes, Installation, and Licensing Guide to obtain a license and install the software and its supported FPGA platforms
     •   gcc version must be 4.6.3 or higher
     •   Python 2.7